Shadow King: As Amahl Farouk in the 1930s

-The Shadow King was known as Amahl Farouk in 1931, working for two of Adolf Hitler's special agents (Wolfgang von Strucker and Geist).
-Von Strucker and Geist planned to dethrone King Edward of England and replace him with a fascist ruler sympathetic to Hitler.
-When Farouk conducted a mystical ceremony, he accidentally brought back Phoenix Force host Rachel Summers and her teammate Shadowcat (also known as Kitty Pryde).
+The Shadow King was known as Amahl Farouk in 1936, working for two of Adolf Hitler's special agents (Wolfgang von Strucker and Geist).
+Farouk planned to use a magic spell to strike down the British royal family, leaving Von Strucker's and Geist's ally, Lady Windermere, on the throne.
+When Farouk conducted a mystical ceremony, he accidentally brought back Phoenix Force host Rachel Summers and her teammate Shadowcat (Kitty Pryde).
 Von Strucker began to doubt Farouk's abilities.
 The Shadow King quickly possessed Rachel Summers and, as Shadowcat escaped, allied herself with Alasdhair Kinross.
 Farouk kidnapped the heir to the throne, Lilibet, and fled to Edinburgh.
 When Shadowcat tried to reach Summers telepathically, she found Farouk in control.
 Pryde surprised Farouk by calling him "Shadow King", enabling her to escape.
 Farouk took control of Kinross and tried to kill them both, but Pryde used her phasing powers to disrupt Kinross's nervous system and knock him out.

-Although Farouk was going to sacrifice Kinross to demons in return for a spell which would annihilate the English monarchy, he was interrupted by Kitty and his crystal knife shattered.
+Although Farouk was going to sacrifice Kinross to demons in return for a spell which would annihilate the British monarchy, he was interrupted by Kitty and his crystal knife shattered.
 The demons entered Farouk's body, overpowering him.
 He began dispersing energy, killing all the Nazi soldiers; von Strucker accused him of treason and tried to shoot him.
-Farouk transformed into the Shadow King and tried to force Pryde and Kinross to fight, but they were saved by a young Logan.
+Farouk transformed into the Shadow King and tried to force Pryde and Kinross to fight, but they were saved by the young Logan.
 Phoenix unleashed her power on Farouk, but she was subdued and possessed.
 Lilibet escaped, fleeing to Holyrood House.
 Farouk possessed the house's servants and sent them and Phoenix in pursuit.
 Logan ambushed Farouk, von Strucker and Geist, but Farouk had Summers and the servants attack him.
 Farouk then possessed Pryde and Lilibet.

 Pryde began talking about the future and the fall of Hitler; Lilibet attacked Farouk, disabling him enough for Pryde to disrupt his nervous system (stunning them both and giving Summers time to regain control of herself).
 Farouk recovered and tried to retake his prisoners, but Phoenix fought on the astral plane.
 Phoenix was going to kill him when Pryde struck them with the Sword of Scones, causing them to return to their bodies; Farouk's body was supposedly destroyed by an energy blast from the sword but later when questioned by Rachel if they had killed Farouk, Pryde reveals that they had for the moment only weakened him.